afrontar73/cogit/README.md

 - You use multiple AI models (GPT, Claude, Gemini, open-source) but they can't share context or coordinate.
 - Orchestration platforms cost $10K–$50K/year, lock you into their stack, and add infrastructure you don't need.
-- There's no audit trail.
-No one knows which model decided what, when, or why.
+- There's no audit trail of who decided what, when, or why.

 ## The Solution